datamachines/jobs/Internship Program.md

 ## DARPA Research Cloud Intern

-DARPA Research interns will be expected to live and work in the Arlington Virginia area.
+DARPA Research interns will be expected to live and work in the Arlington, Virginia area.
 They will support active research and the development of Open Source software as part of a team of full-stack cloud engineers.
 Research interns will be required to participate in projects implementing streaming data processing, machine learning, scalable computation, autonomics, user interface design, and big data.
 Support will be provided through full-stack devops engineering facilitated by technologies such as Ansible, Spark, Hadoop, Kafka, Storm, OpenStack, Mesos, and CoreOS.
 A passion for technology and a proven ability to write code and ship software are necessary to participate and succeed.

 ### Responsibilities:
 * Interact with the DataMachines.io team and researchers at DARPA by taking on increasingly difficult challenges through the course of the internship.